vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 * Insecure files and programs
 * Outdated servers and programs

-dirb, wfuzz
+dirb, wfuzz, dirbuster
-^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^

 Further, we can execute to find any hidden directories.

-* DIRB is a Web Content Scanner.
+* `DIRB <https://tools.kali.org/web-applications/dirb>`_ is a Web Content Scanner.
 It looks for existing (and/or hidden) Web Objects.
 It basically works by launching a dictionary basesd attack against a web server and analizing the response.
-* wfuzz - a web application bruteforcer.
+* `wfuzz <https://tools.kali.org/web-applications/wfuzz>`_ - a web application bruteforcer.
 Wfuzz might be useful when you are looking for webpage of a certain size.
 For example: Let's say, when we dirb we get 50 directories.
 Each directory containing a image.
 Most of the time, now we need to figure out which image is different.
 Here, we would figure out what's the size of the normal image and hide that particular response with wfuzz.
+* `Dirbuster <https://www.owasp.org/index.php/Category:OWASP_DirBuster_Project>`_ : DirBuster is a multi threaded java application designed to brute force directories and files names on web/application servers.

 ..
 Tip :: If the using the dirb/wfuzz wordlist doesn't result in any directories and the website contains a lot of text, it might be a good idea to use cewl to create a wordlist and utilize that as a dictionary to find hidden directories.

+..
+Tip :: Probably, we would be using common.txt in /usr/share/wordlists/dirb/ .
+If it's doesn't find anything, it's better to double check with /usr/share/dirbuster/wordlists/directory-list-2.3-medium.txt which is list of directories that where found on at least 2 different hosts when DirBuster project crawled the internet.
+Even if that doesn't work out, try searching with extensions .txt, .js, .html, .php. (.txt by default and rest application based)

 PUT Method